Guide to Stepparent Adoptions in Oregon

 Stepparent Adoption Process in Oregon: Step-by-Step Guide:

-2. File a Petition with the Court: Submit a formal petition to the court in the county where the child resides, initiating the legal proceedings for the adoption.
+File a Petition with the Court: Submit a formal adoption petition in the county where the child resides to initiate the legal adoption process.

-7. Finalize the Adoption: Once all requirements are met, the court issues a final decree of adoption, legally establishing the parent-child relationship.
+Finalize the Adoption: Once all legal requirements are satisfied, the court will issue a final judgment of adoption, legally establishing the adoptive parent-child relationship.

 Requirements and Considerations for Stepparent Adoption: